huguesbr/sidekiq_lockable_job/README.md

   .handle_locked_by
     raise if locked by any key
     raise if locked by single key
+    when not locked
-    DOT NOT raise if not locked by
+      DOT NOT raise if not locked by return false
-  .included
-    include middlewares

 Sidekiq::LockableJob::Middleware::Client::SetLocks
   LockableJob